 - Normal meal 4 hours before the meet (if mid-morning, afternoon, evening session)

 - Top off the tank 60 minutes before open stretch!

-- Bring water; half-way through the meet switch to sports/drink or have a snack for a carbohydrate boost.
+- Bring water; halfway through the meet switch to sports/drink or have a snack for a carbohydrate boost.

 - Fiber: Fiber (a kind of non-digested carbohydrate) helps keep the bowels moving at a regular pace.
-Snack foods like chips, candy, cookies, etc are made of refined white flours with little fiber and won’t do much for the gut.
-Aim to get your normal 2-3 servings of fruit and 3-4 servings of vegetables per day along with fibrous starches as you can to help keep a consistent amount of fiber in the gut and predictable bowel schedule.
-If you athlete has other GI (gastrointestinal) issues, let’s talk as this advice is pretty generic for its purpose.
+Snack foods like chips, candy, cookies, etc. are made of refined white flours with little fiber and won’t do much for the gut.
+Aim to get your normal 2-3 servings of fruit and 3-4 servings of vegetables per day along with fibrous starches as you can to help keep a consistent amount of fiber in the gut and a predictable bowel schedule.
+If your athlete has other GI (gastrointestinal) issues, let’s talk as this advice is pretty generic for its purpose.